When I first gave my life to Christ, I was desperate to find godly friends.

 Because I knew that the friendship we had developed in the past was real.
 All we needed to do was nurture it and allow it to continue growing.

 Sometimes its supernatural to want to hang out with your friends.
 And other times, it takes a bit of effort.
 Whenever the Lord placed her on my heart, I reached out.
 Whenever the Lord would place me on her heart, she would do the same.
 And even though we would love to hang out more often, we take it upon ourselves to make time and cultivate our friendship.
 Why?
 Because it’s important to the both of us.

 Just about every new friendship I have gained in other women, I have managed to take these three steps.
 And by including God in the relationship, you’ll know if the friendship is worth pursuing.

 It’s very important to understand that you’re not going to find these deep, meaningful friendships.
 God is going to find them for you!

 As iron sharpens iron, so one person sharpens another.
 Proverbs 27:17

 God is going to put the people in your life who are meant to sharpen you and to help mold you into the woman who God has called you to be.

 And trust me when I say that NONE of us have it all together.
 But it is so reassuring when we finally all get together, and vent or rant about something, only to discover that we are not alone!

 When you find godly friends, who are invested in and committed to living life with you, the energy it takes to maintain that friendship doesn’t drain you, it sustains you.
 You don’t compare yourself to each other or grow jealous or envious of their blessings, you celebrate with them.
-And most importantly, you become a godly force that stands in faith together, overcomes battles and warfare together, and can help each other stay in line with the Word of Christ!
+And most importantly, you become a godly force.
+One that stands in faith together, overcomes battles and warfare together.
+And can help each other stay in line with the Word of Christ!

 And if that isn’t worth finding a godly friend to grow old with, then I don’t know what is.